-So if we take the xy plane then σ_x , σ_y , τ{xy} will be the only stress components acting on the parallepiped.
+So if we take the xy plane then σ_x , σ_y , τ{xy} will be the only stress components acting on the parrallepiped.
 This combination of stress components is called the plane stress situation

-A plane stress may be defined as a stress condition in which all components associated with a given direction (i.e the z direction in this example) are zero
+A plane stress may be defined as a stress condition in which all components associated with a given direction (i.e the z direction in this example) are zero i.e. if strain components \in_x , \in_y and γ{xy} and angle θ are specified, the strain components \in_x' , \in_y' and γ{xy}' with respect to some other axes can be determined.

-$$\sigma_z = \tau{zx} = \tau{zy} = 0$$

 Plane strain: If we focus our attention on a body whose particles all lie in the same plane and which deforms only in this plane.
+This deforms only in this plane.
 This type of deformation is called as the plane strain, so for such a situation.